Beefysam211/The-Miser/README.md

 # The-Miser
 Newspaper style blog written in html, css and javascript.
-ALl vanilla.
+All vanilla.